ng-n/AsciiArtify/doc/Concept.md

 - k3d sets up local Kubernetes clusters inside Docker containers.
 - k3d designed to be a "one" binary distribution that is easy to install and run.
 - k3d is more scalable and resource-efficient than Minikube and KinD.
-- k3d is not as easy to use as Minikube.
+- k3d's Kubernetes cluster is fast and easy to create, expose services via Ingress and tear down.

 ![](https://github.com/ng-n/AsciiArtify/blob/main/.data/k3d.gif)